VerteDinde/chart-my-marathon/README.md

 * Writing the functions needed to render complex charts for Chart.js

 ## Special Thanks
+* Amy Chen, for the help and guidance and basically making this a reality.
+* Morgan Fogarty, for the rubber-ducking.
 * Colin Eberhart, for the inspiration and great blog post about the London Marathon: http://blog.scottlogic.com/2017/02/28/london-marathon-training-visualisation.html
 * Ionica Bizau, for this handy Node.js web scraper: https://github.com/IonicaBizau/scrape-it
-* Amy Chen, for the help and guidance

 ## About the Developer
 Keeley Hammond is a software developer living in Portland, OR.
 She really likes to run, and likes looking through her Garmin and Strava data even more.